KarimHossam362002/FCIS_Mobile-labs/README.md

 - Multiple Android Studio lab exercises.
 - Practical implementations of course topics.
-- Each lab focuses on specific concepts, from basic app development to context-aware and pervasive systems.
+- Each lab focuses on specific concepts, from basic app development to context-aware of mobile applications.

 ## 🛠️ Technologies Used
 - **Kotlin**